News

 INTRACO workshop at Cesab #5

-June 23, 2023
+Jun.
+23, 2023

 We organized the 5th INTRACO workshop at Cesab in Montpellier.
 Claire, Isabelle, Benoît, Jim, Georges, and I were able to attend in person while Nadja participated remotely.
 We worked on two papers.
 The first one uses a theoretical model to illustrate a simple mechanism allowing the coexistence of a large number of competing species.
 In particular, this model does not rely on tight low-dimensional trade-offs to make species coexist.
 We discussed ways to improve the narrative of the paper and make it more accessible to a broad audience and worked on a synthetic figure.
-The second paper includes data analysis in boreal, temperate, and tropical forest to see if this mechanism is ubiquitous in nature.
+The second paper includes data analysis in boreal, temperate, and tropical forests to see if this mechanism is ubiquitous in nature.
 We thus spent some days analysing forest inventory data and comparing results between forest types.

 PhD position within the ANR EDENE project